conradludgate/mlir-rs/README.md

 * THIR - Typed HIR - HIR with all types checked and inferred, and all concepts of structs and traits are removed.
 All implicit behaviour like autoref are also made explicit here.
 * MIR - Mid-level IR - This is THIR with all high level control flow structures removed.
 They are replaced entirely with jumps
 * LIR - Low-level IR - This doesn't yet exist, but it's a theoretical lowering from MIR into a data-dependency graph.
-* LLVMIR or CLIR - LLVM and CraneLift are backend compilers that eventually lower themselves into object files.
-Combined with a linker, these make an executible.
-They use their own IR.
+* LLVMIR or CLIF - LLVM and CraneLift are codegen backends.

 That's a lot to keep track of, and as a result there is 560000 lines of code in the Rust compiler.